-Project restoration activities include installing engineered log jams (ELJ) and other large woody material (LWM); completing 2,200 feet of side channel pilot cuts; and planting bank vegetation.
+Restoration activities of the project include installing engineered log jams (ELJ) and other large woody material (LWM); completing 2,200 feet of side channel pilot cuts; and planting bank vegetation.
 These restoration activities will increase floodplain inundation during one-year and two-year flow events; channel complexity at low flows; off-channel rearing, foraging, and overwintering habitat for native salmonids; shade on the river; sediment deposition in over-straightened and transport reaches; and stabilization of gravel bars to encourage riparian growth.
-Completion of these activities will also address TMDLs for the Touchet RM 42 reach.
-Together, the improvements will reduce suspended sediment in the water column, shade the river, and deepen and increase the reach's pool count, all of which help decrease water temperatures.
+Completion of these restoration activities will also address TMDLs for the Touchet 42 reach.
+Together, the improvements will reduce suspended sediment in the water column, shade the river, and deepen and increase the reach,Äôs pool count, all of which help decrease water temperatures.
 Lower water temperatures help balance pH and increase dissolved oxygen.